manferlo81/build-function/README.md

 **`index`**

-Optional `id` to be registered inside the loop body virtual scope containing the current iteration index, if not specified it won't be registered.
+Optional `id` to be registered inside the loop body environment containing the current iteration index, if not specified it won't be registered, the loop will still run.

 **`value`**

-Optional `id` to be registered inside the loop body virtual scope containing the current iteration value, if not specified it won't be registered.
+Optional `id` to be registered inside the loop body environment containing the current iteration value, if not specified it won't be registered, the loop will still run.

 **`body`**

-The loop body.
+A step or series of steps to be executed for every iteration.

 ***example***